Most Fulfillment Cost Explained

-Now, we know costs vary quite a bit between different 3PLs, depending on how they operate and where they're located.
-But here are the basic components that make up logistics pricing:
+Retailers aren’t to blame for getting confused — costs vary quite a bit between different 3PLs, depending on how they operate and where they're located.

-This expense covers the initial setup of technology, specifically linking your marketplaces or front stores to the 3PL's Warehouse Management System (WMS) or Order Management System (OMS) and the resources allocated to onboarding you as a customer.
-This setup ensures a seamless and automated process, eliminating the need for manual tasks and means all parties get what they need upfront (vs later and when the operation has started)
+This expense covers the initial setup of technology, linking your marketplaces or front stores to the 3PL's Warehouse Management System (WMS) or Order Management System (OMS).

 To illustrate, when you connect your Shopify store to the 3PL's WMS, orders from your Shopify store are automatically transmitted to their system.
-This allows their team to promptly initiate order fulfillment without you having to manually send daily order CSV files every morning.
+This allows their team to promptly initiate order fulfillment without you having to manually send daily order CSV files.

 Typically, this fee is a one-time charge and usually falls within the range of USD 100 to USD 1000, subject to your location.